liuyitingjl/Siewert-type-calculator/README.md

-TSPC: An Automatic Tool for Adenocarcinoma of Esophagogastric Junction
+CT-FSFS: An Automatic Tool for Adenocarcinoma of Esophagogastric Junction

 The current version is not yet a stable version, and will continue to be improved in the future.